timeless-residents/handson-vite/README.md

 2. Select the "Deploy to GitHub Pages" workflow
 3. Click "Run workflow" and select the branch you want to deploy

+### Repository Information Management

+This project includes a GitHub Actions workflow to update repository information:

+1. Go to the "Actions" tab in your repository
+2. Select the "Update Repository Information" workflow
+3. Click "Run workflow"
+4. You can customize:
+   - Repository description (default: "A React application built with Vite and deployed to GitHub Pages")
+   - Repository topics (default: react, vite, github-pages, javascript, web-development)

 ### Local Development

 ```bash